 Q&A: More questions than answers on legal pot in Nevada

-The Mynt is one of at least four medical marijuana dispensaries in Reno that have received the necessary local licenses and are re... .
-A sign on the Mynt Cannabis Dispensary across the street from Harrah's hotel-casino in downtown Reno, Nev., is pictured Wednesday, June 21, 2017.
+A man walks past the Mynt Cannabis Dispensary in downtown Reno, Nev., Wednesday, June 21, 2017.
+The Mynt is one of at least four medical marijuana dispensaries in Reno that have received the necessary local licenses and are ready to start selling marijuana for recreational use on July 1 if the state is able to comply with a court order regarding distribution licenses.

 Add your comments below